jrburke/module/README.md

 a call similar to `(System.get('brush').paint)`.

-So mutable exports for the existing ES module proposal could be polyfilled today by using an AST parser, like Esprima, to replace all references fo `paint` (except for the initial import), with `(System.get('brush').paint)`, then evaluate the code.
+So mutable exports for the existing ES module proposal could be polyfilled today by using an AST parser, like Esprima, to replace all uses of `paint` with `(System.get('brush').paint)`, then evaluate the code.

-This view sees a mutable export reference similar to a getter.
+A mutable export reference can be seen somewhat analagous to a getter.

 For this `module` proposal, this is same mechanism would be used, except using a module API with destructuring: